upstash/cli/README.md

 ## Interactive

 Let's face it, nobody can remember uuids of databases.
 That's why `upstash` is designed to be interactive if you omit required flags.
-This would cause issues in non-interactive environments such as tests in CI pipelines.
-Interactive propmts are disabled when the environment variable `CI` or `--non-interactive` flag is set.
+Because this would cause issues in non-interactive environments such as tests in CI pipelines, propmts are disabled when the environment variable `CI` or `--non-interactive` flag is set.

 For example: when you omit the `--region` flag we will ask you to select one.